KaOSx/kaosx.github.io/_docs/usb_flash.md

 Another option for Windows is ImageWriter.
 Open the SUSE Studio ImageWriter and either drag the KaOS ISO image into it, or press the **Select** button and find the KaOS ISO image.
 Select your USB stick and click the **Write** button.

+It might be your Windows version does not support the .iso extension, in that case rename the downloaded KaOS ISO file to .raw.

 #### From Windows command line
 {: .offset}